selaromi/breaker/README.md

 moves to `closed`.
 Calls in the `closed` state will immediate fail and raise an exception.
 After a specified time period has passed (retry timeout) the circuit moves into `half-open`.
 Calls happen normally.
-If a call fails the state moves to `open`.
+If a call fails the state moves to `closed`.
 If the call suceeds it moves to `open`.
 All calls are capped with a timeout.
 If a timeout occurs that counts as a failure.